Yale-BIM/f21-assignments/assignment-1/README.md

 	You should then have separate folders for each of the assignments in your repository.

-6. Synchronize commits from your local repository to your online Git repository in gitlab.com.
+8. Synchronize commits from your local repository to your remote Git repository in github.com.

     ```bash
     # Example
     $ git push origin master
     ```

-7. Verify that the commits from upstream are now present in your own GitLab project by checking the project's page in GitLab.
+7. Verify that the commits from upstream are now present in your own GitHub project by checking the project's page in GitLab.

-8. Ensure that your repository in GitLab has visibility set to **private** in Settings -> General -> Permissions.
+8. Ensure that your repository in GitLab has visibility set to **private** in Settings -> Manage Access.

-9. Add the course instructor and the T.F. as members of your GitLab repository in Settings -> Members.
-In the role permission field, choose the [Guest role](https://docs.gitlab.com/ee/user/permissions.html) for the instructor and the T.F.
+9. Add the course instructor and the T.F. as members of your GitLab repository in Settings -> Manage Access.
+In the Manage access section, choose "Invite a collaborator", and add the Yale usernames for the instructor and teaching fellow(s).

-	The instructor's GitLab username is `marynelv`.
-The teaching fellow's is `TimAdamson21`.
+	> The instructor's email is `marynel.vazquez _at_ yale.edu`, and the teaching fellows' emails are `debasmita.ghose _at_ yale.edu` and `sydney.thompson _at_ yale.edu` with `_at_` meaning `@`.

 ### Tasks